openstack-archive/networking-ovn/doc/source/faq.rst

 **Q: What's the status of HA for networking-ovn and OVN?**

 Typically, multiple copies of neutron-server are run across multiple servers and uses a load balancer.
-The neutron plugin provided by networking-ovn supports this deployment model.
+The neutron ML2 mechanism driver provided by networking-ovn supports this deployment model.
 In addition, multiple copies of neutron-dhcp-agent and neutron-metadata-agent can be run with the option of configuring neutron-dhcp-agent availability zones.